5 Best Areas for Cycling in Japan

 The enormous park Yoyogi Park itself is the best popular park among both domestic and international visitors while it is known as the Central Park in Tokyo.
 However, it is less known that the park is perfect for cycling.
 In addition to the quiet and rich nature, various themed festivals are held in the park where plenty of stalls offer food and drinks.
 The park is also a famous cherry blossom viewing spot in Tokyo during spring.

 The most attractive part in the Yoyogi area is Meiji Shrine, the Tokyo’s most popular shrine.
 It is situated in the site of Yoyogi Park, which is featured by the large torii gate, the majestic main hall and a bunch Sake barrels.
+There are cool cafes and shops loved by Tokyo’s hipsters around Yoyogi Park where you can drop by for the finest quality coffee.
+How about taking a break inside the chic shop or taking out a cup of coffee?

 Yoyogi Hanchimangu Shrine, one of the most sacred shrines in Tokyo, is also what you should go cycling.
-It takes only a couple of minutes to get there from the coffee shop by bike.
+It takes only a couple of minutes to get there from Yoyogi Park.
 There are several spots to see enclosed by various species of trees in the shrine where people used to live for about 5,000 years ago.
+There are also some nice restaurants and shops scatter to the west of the shrine.

 2. Imperial Palace and around (Tokyo)